Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ### What is a Mutant?

 A mutant is the Microsoft implementation of a mutex.
-From MSDN (https://docs.microsoft.com/en-us/windows/win32/sync/using-mutex-objects):
+From [MSDN](https://docs.microsoft.com/en-us/windows/win32/sync/using-mutex-objects):

 ``
 You can use a mutex object to protect a shared resource from simultaneous access by multiple threads or processes.
 Each thread must wait for ownership of the mutex before it can execute the code that accesses the shared resource.
 For example, if several threads share access to a database, the threads can use a mutex object to permit only one thread at a time to write to the database.